Seijin vs Otona: Japanese Words for Adults

 Today, January 13, is a Japanese national holiday called “Seijin no Hi (成人の日: Coming of Age Day)”,

 when the coming of age ceremony called “Seijin Shiki (成人式)” takes place around the country.

 In Japan, people become adults at the age of 20, and accordingly, they are regarded as “Otona (大人)”.

-Actually, both “Seijin (成人)” and “Otona (大人)” are the Japanese words for adults, but these words are slightly different in meaning.
+“Seijin (成人)” and “Otona (大人)” are Japanese words for adult(s), as seen above.

 Hence, even children under the age of 20 can be regarded as Otona.